 During the era of big data and privacy concerns, startup Collibra and its “data governance technology” is coming out on top.
-The platform helps companies make sure that they’re within the parameters of the law when it comes to gathering and using consumer data such as email addresses or social security numbers.
+The platform helps companies understand what data they have to allow them to ensure that they’re within the parameters of the law when it comes to gathering and using consumer data such as email addresses or social security numbers.

 The company was founded in 2008, but some pretty significant data privacy-related events from the last year — e.g. Facebook’s privacy scandals and the European Union’s stricter data protection regulations — helped Collibra become one of the first unicorns of 2019.
 It took 11 years for it to raise $134 million, and only the last year to raise $100 million more, putting its valuation at $1 billion as of January 2019.

 The New York-based company is hiring for positions in New York City, Brussels, London, Paris, and other cities in Europe, Australia, and the U.S. It’s currently in need of various engineers, product managers, accountants, customer service representatives, marketing professionals and sales representatives.

 Calm, a startup aimed at helping people ease their minds through meditation, hit a milestone in February when it broke through the noise of today’s meditation app market and became the first one to hit a $1 billion valuation.

 Ironically, apps like Calm sought out to improve mindfulness as a response to the negative effects of screen time.
 For $60 a year, or a one-time payment of $300 for life, Calm provides users with a range of services, from Sleep Stories (A.K.A. adult bedtime stories, including one told by Matthew McConaughey) to thousands of meditation tutorials available via its app and website.